August 20, 2024

 Learning a new language is a skill that goes beyond simply adding a new line on your CV.
 It can provide multiple benefits which range from improving your cognitive skills to the chance of accessing new professional and personal opportunities.

 Beyond being a communication tool, languages can also be a bridge to different cultures and ways of thinking, offering us a unique perspective on the world.
 Moreover, in an increasingly globalised world, being bilingual or multilingual can be a great boost in terms of finding better job opportunities.
+At this point, it is of vital importance to try to learn languages from early years, as it is a stage of rapid learning, especially for languages.

 Main advantages of learning a language